ava11235/ava11235.github.io/_posts/2025-05-29-host-static-website-s3-cloudfront.md

+UPDATED: As of June 2025 Amazon CloudFront just got a major upgrade with a simplified onboarding experience that lets developers secure and accelerate their web applications in seconds!
+I have updated my tutorial accordingly.

 # 🚀 How I'm Hosting My Portfolio Website on AWS S3 with CloudFront

 🌟 I'm currently hosting my [portfolio website](https://d2b2q92b8w3i9s.cloudfront.net/portfolio.html) using Amazon S3 and CloudFront.
 I wanted a reliable, fast, and cost-effective solution, and this setup has been perfect.
 In this guide, I'll walk you through exactly how I did it, using the default CloudFront distribution URL.